MoralCode/ooosvn/extension/readme.txt

 - A Unix/Linux system.
 OOoSVN will not work under Windows as yet.
 MacOSX has been reported as working if the required packages are installed but is unsupported as I don't have a Mac to test on.
-- OOo 2.3.0 or later or LibreOffice, tested with LibreOffice 3.5.4.
-Problems have previously been found using OOoSVN under go-OOo.
+- OOo 2.3.0 or later or LibreOffice, tested with LibreOffice 3.6.5.
+Problems have previously been found using OOoSVN under the now deprecated go-OOo.
 - Subversion 1.3 or greater, latest stable version is recommended.
-- bash, coreutils, findutils, zip, unzip, grep, awk, sed 4.0
+- bash, coreutils, findutils, zip, unzip, grep, awk, sed 4.0.
+A built in dependency check is included and can be run at any time: Help > About OOoSVN > Check Dependencies

 Installation:
 This is BETA, use with caution.